jenchick/stock-analysis/README.md

 ## Overview of Project

 ### Purpose
 The purpose of this project is to expand a stock market analysis project for a single stock (DQ) to a larger subset of stocks (n=12).
-I will also analyze the results of this stock market data from 2017 and 2018, along with refactoring code to determine if the new code positively affects performance of the scripts run to calculate stock performance.
+The results of this stock market data from 2017 and 2018 will be compared and analyzed, along with refactoring code to determine if the new code positively affects performance of the scripts run to calculate yearly stock performance.

 ## Results:
 ### Stock Performance